axa-ch/metalsmith-incremental/README.md

 ## Dependencies

 Let's consider you are using a template engine like `PugJS` and you are changing a `partial`, `mixin` or `extend`ed layout.
-This means each file which includes those dependencies needs to be rebuild to, even if they did not change itself.
+This means each file which includes those dependencies needs to be rebuild too, even if they did not change itself.

 To solve these you have basically two methods to chose from:
 * [Dependency Resolver config for `filter` plugin](.API.md#dependencyresolver)